 Although small amounts of D-Mannose are metabolized by the human body much of it is rapidly excreted in the urine.
 In the bladder D-Mannose can adhere to undesirable foreign substances preventing them from sticking to the lining of the bladder.
 Because insubstantial amounts of D-Mannose are used by the body it does not interfere with blood sugar regulation.

 D-mannose is a natural molecule that is found in cranberries, apples and some other fruits.
 It is the active ingredient in cranberries, minus the sugar that usually accompanies cranberry products like juice.
-If you have a bladder infection, sugar is the last thing you should consume because it can encourage the growth of harmful bugs and fuel an infection.

 How to take D-mannose